 Will AI Be the End of Employees and Workers?

-What talent management and leadership should know about AI
+What leadership and talent management should know about how AI will affect our future

 He echoes what many believe at present: AI will do all or most of our work in the future.
 While AI will have an impact on work in the future, it will be more limited than the hysteria expects.
 AI will also increase the value of some overlooked skills.
 In the same way that all of us must have good information to act appropriately, AI is no different.
 I start this post with this point because it's missed everywhere.
 We tend to forget how unpopular truth is (accurate information), but AI must have accurate information in order to succeed.